 COLLABORATION WITH OTHER CITIES

-The Emerging Writers’ Festival (EWF) develops, nurtures and promotes Australia’s new writing talent, creating platforms for connecting writing communities and their audiences.
-EWF also presents the Digital Writers' Festival, which, though it is run from Melbourne, helps to overcome barriers to participation and includes writers from all over Australia in a unique online-only program.
+The Emerging Writers’ Festival (EWF) develops, nurtures, and promotes Australia’s new writing talent, creating platforms for connecting writing communities and their audiences.
+It used to run the Digital Writers’ Festival (DWF) but has since incorporated digital programming into its festival.

-Melbourne's calendar of festival offerings caters to readers interested in a variety of genres, forms and niches, as seen in the Fitzroy Children’s Literature Festival, Williamstown Literary Festival, Continuum, Reading Matters, Freeplay and Word for Word.
+Melbourne's calendar of festival offerings caters to readers interested in a variety of genres, forms and niches, as seen in Williamstown Literary Festival, Freeplay, and Stratford Shakespeare Festival.

-This extends to our regional areas as well: Bendigo Writers Festival, Clunes Booktown Festival, Mildura Writers Festival, Newstead Short Story Tattoo, Woodend Winter Arts Festival, Ex Libris Port Fairy Festival of Words, Castlemaine Children’s Literature Festival, and Words in Winter.
+This extends to our regional areas as well: Bendigo Writers Festival, Clunes Booktown Festival, Mildura Writers Festival, Woodend Winter Arts Festival, Castlemaine State Festival, Q-Lit, Mountain Writers Festival, Fishy Stories: Fish Creek Children’s Festival of Stories and Words in Winter.